cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 ### gRPC and Cosmos

-In Cosmos, gRPCs are transmission control protocol (TCP) servers with Protobuf used for data encoding.
-Its default port is `9090`.
+In Cosmos, gRPCs are transmission control protocol (TCP) servers with Protobuf and are used for data encoding.
+Their default port is `9090`.

 <HighlightBox type="info">